 In our continuing quest to ensure we are providing the best possible service to the University Community, Public Safety has engaged social justice educators to provide the department with equity and inclusion training.
 We are engaging the same team to provide additional training going forward.
 In addition to ongoing social justice training, the department will undergo additional customer service training as well.

-In the event a situation arises, a campus-wide Public Safety advisory will be issued through the University's e-mail system to students, faculty, and staff, and it will be posted on stjohns.edu and on MySJU.
+In the event a situation arises, a campus-wide Public Safety alert will be issued through the University's e-mail system to students, faculty, and staff, and it will be posted on stjohns.edu and on MySJU.

 In certain circumstances, Public Safety may also issue an emergency text and voice message alert and/or utilize the public address system and digital signs on campus to alert our community.